Dov Charney: Factory conditions

+Termination

 American Apparel publicly suspended Charney on 18 June 2014, stating that they would terminate him for cause in 30 days.
-The termination letter given to Charney alleged that he had engaged in conduct that "repeatedly put himself in a position to be sued by numerous former employees for claims that include harassment, discrimination and assault."
+The termination letter given to Charney alleged that he had engaged in conduct that repeatedly put himself in a position to be sued by numerous former employees for claims that include harassment, discrimination, and assault.

-Paula Schneider, who took over as company CEO, claimed Charney was fired "for violating our sexual harassment and our anti-discrimination policy" and "for misuse of corporate assets."
+Paula Schneider, who took over as company CEO, stated that Charney was fired for violating sexual harassment and anti-discrimination policies and for misuse of corporate assets.

-According to reports, Charney was blindsided by news of his termination, calling it a "coup."
-In court filings by his attorneys, it was alleged that the American Apparel CFO had sketched out a plan to oust Charney, and that he was persuaded to sign a disastrous settlement that left him with no job and no control of the company, despite being the largest shareholder.
-Charney also argued that the investigation was biased because it was conducted by people who wanted him out, and that he has never been charged with any crime or found guilty or liable for any of the accusations against him.
+Charney was "blindsided" by news of his termination, calling it a "coup."
+In court filings by his attorneys, it was alleged that the American Apparel CFO had planned to oust Charney, and that he was persuaded to sign a disastrous settlement that left him with no job and no control of the company, despite being the largest shareholder.
+Charney alleged that the investigation was biased on the grounds that it was conducted by those who benefitted from an outcome that weighed in their favor.
+Charney asserted that he has never been charged with any crime or found guilty or liable for any of the accusations against him.

-In December 2014, Charney was terminated as a Chief Executive Officer after months of suspension.
+In December 2014, Charney was terminated as a chief executive officer after months of suspension.
 In December 2014, Charney told Bloomberg Businessweek he was down to his last $100,000 and that he was sleeping on a friend's couch in Manhattan.
 Following his suspension as CEO in the summer of 2014, Charney teamed up with the Standard General hedge fund to buy stocks of the company to attempt a takeover.
-In 2016, American Apparel board dismissed a $300 million offer from Hagan Group that pushed for Charney's comeback.
+In 2016, American Apparel's board dismissed a $300 million offer from Hagan Group that pushed for Charney's comeback.

 In the wake of his dismissal, reports of Charney's management style emerged.
-Business Inside stated that he wasn't "...able to install a mature operational infrastructure to keep the company running smoothly." also claiming that Charney wasn't able to build a "management bench strength" for American Apparel.
+Business Insider stated that Charney was unable to install a mature operational infrastructure to keep the company running smoothly, and didn't establish management bench strength for American Apparel.
 Andrew Ross Sorkin, writing for the New York Times stated that Charney "should have been gone long ago, face of the brand or not."